laurenjudge/user-auth-api/README.md

 # Nodejs API
-A basic user authentication API to retrieve some data
+A user authentication API with Google and Facebook validation options

 ## Project Setup